 Conclusions

-Digitalization is redefining the foundations of contemporary monetary policy.
-Its effects extend beyond mere technological changes, generating structural transformations in how money is issued, regulated, and transmitted.
-While it represents an opportunity to enhance the efficiency, transparency, and inclusiveness of the financial system, it also poses regulatory, technical, and institutional challenges that cannot be ignored.
+Digitalization is redefining the fundamentals of contemporary monetary policy.
+Its effects extend beyond simple technological changes, generating structural transformations in the way money is issued, regulated and transmitted.
+While it represents an opportunity to improve the efficiency, transparency, and inclusiveness of the financial system, it also imposes regulatory, technical, and institutional challenges that cannot be ignored.

-Central banks must balance innovation with stability, openness with control, and efficiency with fairness.
-This demands an evolution in operational frameworks and institutional governance, as well as closer collaboration among countries, multilateral organizations, and the private sector.
+Central banks are faced with the need to balance innovation with stability, openness with control, and efficiency with equity.
+This requires evolution in both operational frameworks and institutional governance, as well as closer collaboration between countries, multilateral agencies and the private sector.

-In this new environment, the success of monetary policy will depend not only on technical expertise in managing digital instruments but also on the legitimacy that monetary institutions can build with an increasingly informed, demanding, and digitalized citizenry.
-The digital transformation is irreversible—and those who adapt proactively will set the pace for the new global financial architecture.
+In this new environment, the success of monetary policy will depend not only on the technical ability to handle digital instruments, but also on the legitimacy that monetary institutions can build in the face of an increasingly informed, demanding, and digitized citizenry.
+Digital transformation is irreversible, and those who manage to adapt proactively will set the tone in the new global financial architecture.

 References: